PPSchL/scribus-photobook-scripts/README.md

 As I live in France, I had some problems finding a photobook print service that accepts pdf files.
 I finally found [flexilivres](https://www.flexilivre.com/fichier/), which gives me good results (I am not linked to them in any way, and do not endorse them, I just provide this information for your convenience).
 I found that they apparently convert PDF pages to image files, so you may be able to manually use a similar approach to use other print services with pdf files.

 In this version 2, the page build scripts are all available from a graphical main menu, where you can choose your layout depending on the number of landscape, portrait or square photographs that you want to use.
-All the previous scripts are still available too, and some (like swap-frames, combine-images or split-image are still only available in the from of the previous version, because there is no advantage in integrating them in the main menu (actually, you would need a higher number of clicks if it was implemented in the main menu))
+All the previous scripts are still available too, and some (like swap-frames, combine-images or split-image are still only available in the previous version, because there is no advantage in integrating them in the main menu (actually, you would need a higher number of clicks if they were implemented in the main menu))

-These photobook scripts are very simple and tailored to my specific way of working, therefore I do not accept collaboration on improving the scripts.
-You are obviously wellcome to fork or clone the repository, although if you are fluent in python programming you definitely do not need my scripts!
+These photobook scripts are very simple and tailored to my specific way of working, therefore I do not for now accept collaboration on improving the scripts.
+You are obviously wellcome to fork or clone the repository, although if you are fluent in python programming you definitely will not need my scripts!

 ### A warning to Mac users of Version 2.
 Version 2 uses a graphical user interface built using tkinter, which is often not installed correctly on Macs because the python version natively installed on Macs is not complete.
 In order to make sure the scripts work perfectly, you will have to install python for Mac from the official python.org website [python website](https://www.python.org/).
 Just go to the "Downloads" tab and select "macOS".
 Full information on the installation process can be found here: [install on macOS](https://docs.python.org/3/using/mac.html)